TedCha/splunk-ds-usf-analytics/README.md

 ## Project Explanation

-* **Dataset**: AWS Cloudtrail Network Logs
+* **Dataset**: AWS Cloudtrail Network Logs from Splunk
 * **Goal**: Create a ML Model that can accurately predict wether an IP address trying to access a Cloudtrail Instance is an attacker or not.
 * **Role**: Data Engineer/Analyst

 There are three files in this repository.
 They house my own original data analysis and engineering that was done for the project.

-Please feel free to read through them and use any part of the code for your own work.
+Please feel free to read through them and use any part of the code for your own work!